Malivil/TTT-Randomat-20-Jingle-Jam-2022/README.md

 ### Nice Gifts
 Gifts that benefit the target player

+### *Damage Bonus*
+Gives the target player a bonus to the damage they to do others.

+#### ConVars
+_randomat_secretsanta_damagebonus_bonus_ - Default: 0.5 - The outgoing damage bonus factor.
+A value of `0.5` means a 50% bonus for a total of 150% of normal damage done.

+### *Damage Resistance*
+Gives the target player a resistance to the damage done to them.

+#### ConVars
+_randomat_secretsanta_damageresistance_resistance_ - Default: 0.3 - The incoming damage resistance factor.
+A value of `0.3` means a 30% resistance for a total of 70% of normal damage received.

+### *Defibrillator*
+Gives the target player a defibrillator, allowing them to resurrect other players.

+### *Explosion Immunity*
+Gives the target player immunity to explosions, preventing explosion damage from harming them.

 ### *Extra HP*
 Gives the target player more health and more maximum health.

 #### ConVars
 _randomat_secretsanta_extrahp_amount_ - Default: 50 - The amount of HP and Maximum HP to give the target.

+### *Extra Life*
+Gives the target player an extra life, respawning them automatically when they die the first time.

 ### *Health Regen*
 Gives the target player health regeneration, slowly giving them back any lost health over time.